rbaravalle/imfractal/README.md

 * Scipy 0.7 or higher       (http://www.scipy.org/)
 * PIL 1.1.7 or higher       (http://www.pythonware.com/products/pil/)

+* For the accelerated version of the Sandbox method you need cython (http://cython.org/)

-Optionaly, the classification test requires:
+Optionally, the classification test requires:

 * scikit-learn 0.10.0 or higher (http://scikit-learn.org/)